 Origami is just one of the avenues that provides both mental and physical stimulus with exercise.
 It aids in developing hand-eye coordination, fine motor skills and mental concentration.
 With the use of our hands it directly stimulates both hemispheres of our brain.
 Origami has used in a variety of therapeutic settings, including art therapy and in stroke and injury rehabilitation.
 Physically our hands become active.
 Impulses are sent to the brain activating both left and right hemispheres of the brain.
 Tactile, motor, and visual areas of the brain are activated and brought into use.
 Memory, non-verbal thinking, attention, 3D comprehension and imagination are further stimulated by the brain’s exploration of Origami.
 Emotional satisfaction is a by-product of your work as you view a piece of paper being transformed into a new creation.
 For further details of our 'Origami Making' course, see 'Beauty in Folded Paper' above.

-Don't forget the Annual General Meeting in March
+Don't forget the Annual General Meeting on March 19

 Registering for your choice of classes is going to get easier